p-zany/nixos-cursor-server/README.md

 ## Usage

-When using Cursor as released by Microsoft without any special needs, just enabling and starting the service should be enough to make things work.
+When using Windsurf as released by Microsoft without any special needs, just enabling and starting the service should be enough to make things work.
 If you have some custom build or needs, there are a few options available that might help you out.

 ### `enable`
 Whether to enable the service or not.